 Call Our Pennsylvania and New Jersey Disability Attorneys for a Free Consultation

 It is important to fully understand all of the 2020 changes to Social Security Disability Insurance.
 If you or a family member plans to file for disability or is receiving benefits and wishes to return to work, our attorneys can help navigate these changes and requirements.
-Call an experienced Pennsylvania and New Jersey disability lawyer at Young Marr & Associates today to schedule a free consultation.
+Call an experienced Pennsylvania and New Jersey disability benefits lawyer at Young, Marr, Mallis & Associates today to schedule a free consultation.
 In New Jersey, call (609) 557-3081, and if you are in Pennsylvania, call us at (215) 515-2954 to schedule a free consultation.